GenericConfluent/GenericConfluent.github.io/content/posts/old-nn-review.md

 }
 ```

-Then overload multplication between vectors and vectors of vectors so we can more compactly and compute the output of each layer.
-Though I have not profiled I'm quite confident that this is significantly faster than the previous implementaiton cause we don't copy the inputs and results in and out of the network AND as long as the matrix multiplication is done properly you won't be constantly evicting things from the cache.
-(This may not have mattered for my case since the network needed to learn XOR is relativly small).
-Also the extra `Neuron` class is frankly quite clunky and I don't really like it?
+Then overload multplication between vectors and vectors of vectors so we can
+more compactly and compute the output of each layer.
+Though I have not profiled
+I'm quite confident that this is significantly faster than the previous
+implementaiton cause we don't copy the inputs and results in and out of the
+network AND as long as the matrix multiplication is done properly you won't be
+constantly evicting things from the cache.
+(This may not have mattered for my
+case since the network needed to learn XOR is relativly small).
+Also the extra
+`Neuron` class is frankly quite clunky and I don't really like it.

+I need to think about Strassen's right now anyways so: